 Our students have the freedom to choose the subjects they want to study so they can focus on what really interests them and develop the necessary social and practical skills for those particular fields.

-We put emphasis on high-quality academic program.
-Beyond our wide range of subjects led by such great teachers, American Academy offers Advanced Placement classes (university level courses).
-And in September 2021, we are also opening a new academic program called STEM (Science, Technology, Engineering and Mathematics).
+We put the highest emphasis on our high-quality academic program.
+Beyond the wide range of subjects led by such great teachers that we offer, American Academy also provides Advanced Placement (university level) classes, and in September 2021, we opened an extended academic program called STEM (Science, Technology, Engineering and Mathematics).

 An American high school diploma, especially when combined with these specialized programs, dramatically increases students’ chances to get accepted by the world’s best universities.